Ztaeyn/HomeAssistant-VTR-Modbus/README.md

 I found his incomplete Home Assistant code, and am working on filling it out for my own experiences.

 Known Issues:
-- Setpoint for Away not updated from Input
-- Setpoint for Vacation not updated from Input
 - Original code says Kitchen Fan is running when the Pressure system is active.
 Not looking into it, presumably just a change of name.